- Posted by: adminbb

 Level 1 – Basic Background Checks

-Every employer is expected to do the bare minimum in background checks to verify the identity of applicants, check their educational background if certain qualifications are a requirement for the position, and verify previous employment references in applications.
+Every employer should do the bare minimum in background checks to verify the identity of applicants.
+Check their educational background if certain qualifications are a requirement for the position.
+And verify previous employment references in applications.

 Level 2 – Public Safety